ccrma/chugins/DbAbc/readme.md

 has an ecosystem of supporting tools to interactively edit, preview and print abc scores.

-DbABCFile is a parser for abc files for ChucK.
+DbAbc is a parser for abc files for ChucK.
 We combine the design of the built-in StkMidiFileIn with the abcmidi toolset created by James Allwright in the early 1990 and presently [found here](https://github.com/sshlien/abcmidi).
 Many files in